How to Create the Perfect Guest Bedroom: A Host’s Checklist

 Daybeds and sofa beds stretch small spaces without sacrificing daily functionality.

-Thrifted nightstands refreshed with new pulls and a linen shade in a guest bedroom on a budget
+Thrifted nightstands refreshed with new pulls and a linen shade in a g featuring guest bedroom ideas

 Secondhand wood nightstands shine after a quick clean, fresh pulls, and a crisp lamp shade.